 Belt noise on acceleration indicates it is too tight.
 Noise on deceleration indicates it is too loose.
 Sitting on the bike, reach down and twist the belt--it should twist a minimum of 90 degrees.
 Better yet, put a wrench in your pocket and go for a ride, stop and move the adjustment till you are satisfied.
 Be sure you squared the axle correctly.
 Don't waste your time with tension gauges.

 Motorcycles vibrate and things shake loose, like your battery cable and ignition switch assembly.
 Perform a "Torque Wrench Walk-around" periodically as part of your maintenance routine.
 Replace your flimsy ignition switch bracket with a heavy duty one.
 Install a Stavos kit to keep your switch together.
-A flexible battery cable will also help.
+A more flexible battery cable will also help.

 Check your wiring harness from time to time too.
 The wires are bound up pretty tight and it is easy for them the rub each other or the nearest hard material.
 Some wiring benefits from additional shielding, like the bundle that runs from the electronics area to the front of the motor.
 Those wires are partial to rubbing open where the harness runs under the motor in the back .
 Check the routing on the two wire harnesses from your handlebar switches.
 They can get damaged where they are threaded through the forks to the frame rail and under the fuel tank.

 Another good thing you can do is install our Custom Motor Mount Nuts.
 They do a better job of pulling the engine mounting system together which helps eliminate some vibration.
-After 8 years anyone running the new nuts has yet to break a motor mount isolator.

 If you cannot do everything at once, we recommend you do these things as soon as possible.